The Explorer is getting a new look. During a short transition period, you may find pages with both old and new design.

 Heavy industries are also using their unwanted by-products to create something valuable.
 Finnfjord is using CO₂ emissions from its ferrosilicon production to feed algae, which are a highly promising and sustainable raw material for the future.

 Although all of these cases represent incremental steps towards a completely circular economy, they show that the technology and knowledge to go circular is present in a range of sectors.
-For an in-depth look at the road towards a fully circular economy, read the interview with the people behind Circular Norway here.
+For an in-depth look at the road towards a fully circular economy, read the interview with Circular Norway here.